-Four main sources of revenue were considered: mechanical royalties (the amount paid to a song’s publisher by a record company to release it); performance royalties (revenue derived from broadcasting); sheet music and folio sales; and profits from Apple Records.
+Four main sources of revenue were considered in the damages hearing: mechanical royalties (the amount paid to a song’s publisher by a record company to release it); performance royalties (revenue derived from broadcasting); sheet music and folio sales; and profits from Apple Records.

 Performance royalties and sheet music sales were determined at $359,794 and $67,675 respectively, according to accounting records.
 The other amounts were harder to ascertain.

 Mechanical royalties were established at $260,103, including single and related album sales.
 However, the judge noted that the song’s popularity would have effectively increased revenue for the other compositions on the All Things Must Pass album, and for the single’s b-side, ‘Isn’t It A Pity’.

 The court looked closely at the amount of North American radio play that each song on the album had received.
 Of the 22 songs, only nine had been played, and ‘My Sweet Lord’ had represented 70% of the album’s total airplay.
 The judge therefore ruled that 70% of mechanical royalties from the single, and 50% from those for All Things Must Pass, were attributable to ‘My Sweet Lord’.

 The compilation The Best Of George Harrison was also a factor.
 The judge eventually determined that the gross earnings attributable to ‘My Sweet Lord’ for the single amounted to $54,526; $588,188 for the album All Things Must Pass; and $6,887 from The Best Of George Harrison.
 This amounted to a total of $646,601 in the USA and Canada.